 If you have switched to a new Android phone, the following guide shows how to do an Android restore from a backup you have created earlier.
 The post covers multiple ways to create and restore backups on your devices.
 Read on to learn more.

+But how to restore backup from google drive to phone?
 When you get a new Android device, you can tap on the restore option to restore your old phone’s backup on your new phone.
 Your new phone will then download the backup from Google and copy all of its contents to your new device.
 The following is how you go about doing it.

 Step 2.
 On the backup screen, you will find an option saying Back up to Google Drive.
-Turn the toggle for the option to the ON position and Google backups feature will be enabled on your device.
+Turn the toggle for the option to the ON position and the Google backups feature will be enabled on your device.

 Step 3.
 Wait while your phone creates a full backup of your phone.